-NOTE 6-GOODWILL AND OTHER INTANGIBLE ASSETS:
+NOTE 6 - GOODWILL AND OTHER INTANGIBLE ASSETS:

-In connection with our 2001 acquisition by Berkshire Partners LLC and affiliates (the "Acquisition"), as more fully described in Note 1 "The Company" to our consolidated financial statements in our most recently filed annual report on Form 10-K, we adopted provisions of SFAS No. 141, "Business Combinations" ("SFAS 141") and applied the required provisions of SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
+In connection with our 2001 acquisition by Berkshire Partners LLC and affiliates (the "Acquisition"), as more fully described in Note 1 "The Company" to our consolidated financial statements in our most recently filed annual report on Form 10-K, we adopted provisions of SFAS No. 141, "Business Combinations" and applied the required provisions of SFAS No. 142, "Goodwill and Other Intangible Assets."
 Accordingly, our tradename and goodwill have been deemed to have indefinite lives and are no longer being amortized.
 Our licensing agreements are being amortized over the average three-year life of such agreements.
-Amortization expense for the first quarters of fiscal 2004 and 2003 was \$1.3 million and is expected to be \$3.1 million for fiscal 2004.
+Amortization expense for the second quarters and first six-month periods of fiscal 2004 and 2003 was \$1.3 and \$2.5 million, respectively, and is expected to be \$3.1 million for fiscal 2004.